General terms and conditions with customer information

 4.1 Unless otherwise stated in the seller’s product description, the prices quoted are total prices that include statutory sales tax.
 Any additional delivery and shipping costs that may arise are specified separately in the respective product description.

 4.2 For deliveries to countries outside the European Union, additional costs may arise in individual cases for which the seller is not responsible and which are to be borne by the customer.
 These include, for example, costs for the transfer of money by credit institutions (e.g. transfer fees, exchange rate fees) or import duties or taxes (e.g. customs duties).
 Such costs can also be incurred in relation to the transfer of money if the delivery is not made to a country outside the European Union, but the customer makes the payment from a country outside the European Union.

 4.3 The payment option(s) will be communicated to the customer in the seller’s online shop.

 4.4 If prepayment by bank transfer has been agreed, payment is due immediately after conclusion of the contract, unless the parties have agreed on a later due date.

 4.5 If you select the “SOFORT” payment method, the payment will be processed by the payment service provider SOFORT GmbH, Theresienhöhe 12, 80339 Munich (hereinafter “SOFORT”).
 In order to be able to pay the invoice amount via “SOFORT”, the customer must have an online banking account activated for participation in “SOFORT”, identify himself accordingly during the payment process and confirm the payment instruction to “SOFORT”.
 The payment transaction is carried out immediately afterwards by “SOFORT” and the customer’s bank account is debited.
 The customer can access more detailed information on the “SOFORT” payment method on the Internet at https://www.klarna.com/sofort/.

-4.6 If you choose the credit card payment method via Stripe, the invoice amount is due immediately upon conclusion of the contract.
+4.7 If you select the credit card payment method via Stripe, the invoice amount is due immediately upon conclusion of the contract.
 Payment is processed by the payment service provider Stripe Payments Europe Ltd., 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (hereinafter: “Stripe”).
-Stripe reserves the right to carry out a credit check and to reject this type of payment in the event of a negative credit check.
+Stripe reserves the right to carry out a credit check and to reject this payment method if the credit check is negative.

 5) Delivery and shipping conditions